njgit/App-Pipeline-Lite/docs/index.rst

 Summarising over all jobs using a once step
 -------------------------------------------

-A common task is to perform a summary over all processed jobs or all values of a datasource.
+A common task is to perform a summary over all of the output of a previous step, or perhaps all values of a datasource.
+For example, counting the total number of characters in all of the filterseq.txt files produced in the seq step of the filter-seq pipeline.

-This can be achieved by adding a step that only executes once, and for which you can access the names of all the files of a previous step or all the values from a datasource.
+This can be achieved by adding a step that executes only once, and for which you can access the path names of all the filterseq.txt files.

 Edit the pipeline file::